jamesottaway/billd/README.markdown

 * Support for other build status formats (Travis, TeamCity, Bamboo, etc.)
 * Remove dependency on Nokogiri
 * Support for other elements in the CruiseControl output format
+* Read arguments from a file rather than STDIN

 ### Meta